untydev/goodies/packages/pretty/README.md

 // do something

 console.log(process.hrtime.bigint() - startTime)
-// => guesses best output depending on the value
+// => output depends on the duration
 ```